1935 Yale Bulldogs football team

 The 1935 Yale Bulldogs football team represented Yale University in the 1935 college football season.
 The Bulldogs were led by second-year head coach Ducky Pond, played their home games at the Yale Bowl and finished the season with a 6–3 record.

 Schedule

+NFL draft

+The following Bulldog was selected in the National Football League draft following the season.